microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge02.md

    - You have auto generated synthetic FHIR patient data in C-CDA format.
    - You have converted legacy C-CDA format to FHIR bundle patient data.
    - You have loaded the C-CDA to FHIR patient data into FHIR server.
-   - You have use Postman to retrieve the newly loaded patient data in FHIR Server
+   - You have use Postman to retrieve the newly loaded patient data in FHIR Server.

 ## Learning Resources